gc-proto/experimental/accessibility-accessibilite/accessibility-feedback-form.md

 ### Design specifications

 * Uses standard Canada.ca styles and patterns, including large checkboxes and radio buttons that are easier to use
-* Find out how to use checkboxes and radio buttons:
+* Find out about checkboxes and radio buttons:
   *  [Checkboxes and radio buttons](https://design.canada.ca/common-design-patterns/checkboxes-radio-buttons.html)